getodk/docs/odkx-src/tables-sample-app-geotagger.rst

 .. _tables-sample-app-geotagger:

-For this portion of the tutorial we will explore the *Geotagger* demo.
+For this portion of the tutorial, we will explore the *Geotagger* demo.
 Select the tab labeled :guilabel:`Geo` and press :guilabel:`Launch Demo`.

   .. image:: /img/tables-sample-app/tables-sample-launch-geo.*
     :alt: Launch Geotagger